ABOUT

 Gliding Flight in Birds

-When a bird is gliding, it flies the same way as an airplane.
+When a bird is gliding, it doesn't have to do any work.
+But it can't stay in the air forever!
 The wings are held out to the side of the body and do not flap.
 As the wings move through the air, they are held at a slight angle, which deflects the air gently downward.
-This causes air pressure to build up beneath the wings, while the pressure above the wings is reduced.
-The difference in pressure is lift, a force that acts roughly perpendicular to the wing surface and keeps the bird from falling.
+Pushing the air downward causes a reaction force in the opposite direction.
+You will notice a reaction force, any time you push against anything!
+The reaction force is called lift.
+Lift is a force that acts roughly perpendicular to the wing surface and keeps the bird from falling.

 Gliding In gliding flight, a bird's wings deflect air downward,